IntentArchitect/Docs/articles/whats-new/2023/05/index.md

 ### GraphQL support for Azure Functions

 This module brings in `GraphQL` support for your `Azure Function` application, allowing you to expose your `Azure Function`s through a `GraphQL` api.
 This module uses `Hot Chocolate` as it's `GraphQL` engine.

+- In the `Service` designer simply apply the `GraphQL Enabled` stereotype to the `Service Operation`s you wish to expose through `GraphQL`

 Available from: